syncfusion-content/flutter-docs/Flutter/datagrid/scrolling.md

 ### Scroll to cell

-Scroll programmatically to a particular cell can be achieved by passing the row and column indexes in the `scrollToCell` method.
+Scroll programmatically to a particular cell can be achieved by passing the row and column index in the `scrollToCell` method.
 SfDataGrid allows to enable or disable the scrolling animation by passing `true` to the `canAnimate` parameter in `scrollToCell` method.

 N> The default value of `canAnimate` is `false`.